 The Internship Preceptor's Handbook provides information to support off-campus internships.

-Criteria to Supervise Interns
+Qualifications to Supervise Interns

 To be a preceptor, 2020 ASHA certification standards require that the professional providing supervision must meet the following criteria:

 - The SLP must hold a current certificate of clinical competence from ASHA.
 The SLP must have at least 9 months of practice experience after obtaining the CCC prior to supervising their first intern.

 - The SLP must hold any state credentials required for the setting in which they practice.

 - The SLP must have completed a minimum of 2 hours of continuing education in supervision.

 As a member of the Council of Accredited Programs in Communication Sciences and Disorders (CAPCSD), the CSD Department is pleased to offer access to CAPCSD courses on clinical supervision.

 For further information, contact Lynette Carlson, Director of Clinical Education, at 218-726-6151 or [email protected]